KDE/kscreen/CONTRIBUTING.md

 Please follow the [KDE Commit Policy][commit-policy].
 In particular please make sure to use appropriate [commit keywords][commit-policy-keywords].

 ## Contact
-Real-time communication about the project happens on the IRC channel `#plasma` on freenode and the bridged Matrix room `#plasma:kde.org`.
+Real-time communication about the project happens on the IRC channel `#plasma` on irc.libera.chat and the bridged Matrix room `#plasma:kde.org`.

 Emails about the project can be sent to the [plasma-devel][plasma-devel] mailing list.